szanislaw/fcs-entreport/README.md

-# FCS Entreport
+# FCS EntReport

 Enterprise Reporting using Streamlit

 ## Overview

-FCS Entreport is an enterprise-level reporting application that leverages [Streamlit](https://streamlit.io/) for interactive dashboards and integrates AI-powered SQL generation via large language models.
+FCS EntReport is an enterprise-level reporting application that leverages [Streamlit](https://streamlit.io/) for interactive dashboards and integrates AI-powered SQL generation via large language models.
 The application is designed to provide flexible, natural language-driven business intelligence and reporting, primarily for hotel management scenarios.

 The main entry point for the application is [`mainui.py`](mainui.py).